pwgbots/linny-r/README.md

 You can play with the most recent release of Linny-R on
 <a href="https://sysmod.tbm.tudelft.nl/linny-r" target="_blank">this server hosted at TU Delft</a>.
 Note that this server imposes restrictions on solver time and the total number of blocks it will solve per run.
 If you install Linny-R on your own machine, no such restrictions apply.

 Documentation for Linny-R is still scant, but it is growing.
-You can contribute yourself (in "wiki fashion") via the official documentation site https://linny-r.info.
+You can contribute yourself (in "wiki fashion") via the official documentation site <a href="https://linny-r.info" target="_blank">https://linny-r.info</a>.

 ### Installing Node.js

 Linny-R is developed as a JavaScript package, and requires that **Node.js** is installed on your computer.
-Node.js can be downloaded from https://nodejs.org.
+This software can be downloaded from <a href="https://nodejs.org" target="_blank">https://nodejs.org</a>.
 Make sure that you choose the correct installer for your computer.
-Linny-R is developed using the *current* release.
+Linny-R is developed using the _current_ release.
 Presently (October 2022) this is 18.10.0.

 Run the installer and accept the default settings.
-There is **no** need to install the optional Tools for Native Modules.
+There is **no** need to install the optional _Tools for Native Modules_.

 Open the Command Line Interface (CLI) of your computer.
 On macOS, this will be `Terminal`, on Windows `Command Prompt`.